 Everyone seems to have a golden recipe for soil.
 What typically adds to the confusion, is that different plants like different kinds of soil.

-For my indoor garden, I use the same soil composition and it works for all my different varieties of plants.
+For my indoor garden, I use the same soil composition and it works for all my many different varieties of plants.

-Coconut Coir: This is the outside husk of a coconut that is dried.
+This is the outside husk of a coconut that is dried.

-Compost: This is formed from decomposed matter containing nitrogen (think green like grass clippings) and carbon (think brown like soil or cardboard).
+This is formed from decomposed matter containing nitrogen (think green like grass clippings) and carbon (think brown like soil or cardboard).
 You mix those two things together and they decompose to make a nutrient rich growing medium.

 Benefits: It’s nutrient rich and you're mimicking what happens in nature as forest leaves fall to the ground to mix with the carbon making compost.

 This is straight from the garden soil

 Benefits: It has life in it and it's cheap and readily available for most.